 Public Health England is clear that routinely taking the temperature of pupils is no longer recommended as this is an unreliable method for identifying Coronavirus.
 We will not take the children’s temperatures unless we suspect that a pupil has symptoms.
 Each school has several contactless digital infrared thermometers on standby.

-- They must bring a container (eg a ‘zip lock’ food bag) with them each day in which to place the mask safely during lunchtimes, PE/Music lessons and any other occasion when they are not able to wear it.
+- bring a container (eg a ‘zip lock’ food bag) each day in which to place the face covering safely when they are not wearing it.

-- They must not touch the front of their mask, including putting it on, during use or when removing it.
+- avoid touching the front of their face covering, including putting it on, during use or when removing it.

-- They must wash or sanitise their hands before touching the mask and after removing it.
+- wash or sanitise hands before touching the face covering and after removing it.

-- The mask must go up to the bridge of the nose and all the way under the chin, with any loops or ties tightened so that it fits snuggly over the face.
+- ensure the face covering goes up to the bridge of the nose and all the way under the chin, with any loops or ties tightened so that it fits snuggly over the face.

-- They must avoid wearing it loosely on the neck or forehead.
+- avoid wearing it loosely on the neck or forehead.

-- They must avoid taking it off and putting it on a lot in quick succession.
+- avoid taking it off and putting it on a lot in quick succession.

-- They must change the mask if it becomes damp, dirty or damaged.
+- change the face covering if it becomes damp, dirty or damaged.

-- They must bring their own supply of masks with a sufficient quantity of spares for use throughout the day, bearing in mind the timetabled lessons, lunch/break times, weather and any extra-curricular activities.
+- bring their own supply of face covering with a sufficient quantity of spares for use throughout the day, bearing in mind the timetabled lessons, lunch/break times, weather and any extra-curricular activities.

-- They must dispose of the mask safely, if required to during the day, in a separate bag or container.
+- dispose of any disposable face coverings safely, if required to during the day, in a separate bag or container that they also provide.

-Our staff are not health experts and cannot take responsibility for the optional use of face masks by some pupils or the day-to-day wearing and safe storage of them, so it will be up to the pupils themselves to follow the above procedures.
+Our staff are not health experts and cannot take responsibility for the use of face coverings by pupils or the day-to-day wearing and safe storage of them, so it will be up to the pupils themselves to follow the above procedures.

 The safety of our children and staff is of the utmost importance, and any decisions we take are driven by our aim to minimise the risks in accordance with our comprehensive Risk Assessment.